Big O notation (O) permalink

 Merge sort permalink

-- Split the full aray into subarrays, then merge those subarrays back together in the correct order.
+- Split the full array into subarrays, then merge those subarrays back together in the correct order.

 if only one item

 sort right half of items